Two Walks Exploring the Sights, Sounds and Smells of Old Park Wood

 Walk on and notice delicate Hazel catkins, the fall of Crab Apples and look up to see Honeysuckle growing high in the trees.
 A tiny log bench provides a novel resting point for young walkers and an interpretation board provides more information about the site.

-Carry on along the path until you reach a lookout over the pond to your left.
-Take time to enjoy the sights and sounds of this haven for damselflies and dragonflies, before heading back along the perimeter path towards the entrance point.
+Carry on along the path until you lookout over the pond to your left.
+Take time to enjoy the sights and sounds of this haven for damselflies and dragonflies, before turning around before the steps and heading back along the perimeter path towards the entrance point.

-Coralroot Bittercress and Bluebells at Old Park Wood
+Holly at Old Park Wood (c) Debbie Bigg

 Walk two